marcdekeyser/refarch/Solutions/Foundation/foundation.md

 * **Azure Bastion**: Azure bastion is a fully managed PaaS service to securely connect to virtual machines via private IP address.
 It protects these virtual machines from exposing RDP or SSH ports to the outside world, while still allowing access over these ports.
 A public IP address is created to allow accessing bastion, and is secured by DDoS single IP protection.
 * **Management virtual machine**: Since our resources are all private we need a way to manage them
 * **Runner Agents virtual machine**: Since our resources are all private, we can't trigger pipeline actions to change them over the public internet.
-Runner agents solve this by connecting to the pipeline securely and executing the tasks on-behalg.
+Runner agents solve this by connecting to the pipeline securely and executing the tasks on-behalf.